damakbajaj98/NutriClick/README.md

 # NutriClick

-In an effort to make tracking daily calorie intake easier, the webapp displays the food items and their calories consumed so far.
+Created a working prototype of a website using HTML, CSS, NodeJS and MongoDB in an effort to make tracking daily calorie intake easier.
+User signs up/logs in and enter his/her personal details and goals.
+The home page displays  the food items and their calories consumed so far.
 User can add a consumed food item either by typing it manually or by clicking a photo.
 It uses Clarifai API which detects the fooditem from the image, using a model pre-trained by us.
+Aim was to learn and implement new frameworks like Bootstrap and expressJS
 <br>
 <br>
 Front End: HTML, Bootstrap, Handlebars, JavaScript